VINIT-INAMKE/next14frontend/README.md

 ---

-## 💎 What Makes Starlord LMS Unique?
+## 💎 What Makes Knowledge Ledger Unique?

 - **Verifiable, tamper-proof credentials** for every learner.
 - **Seamless instructor and student experiences** with role-based dashboards.